Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Coda

-As mentioned in the introduction, Theorem \ref{thm:para_Silver} can be extended to countable sequences of perfect sets using Laver's infinite-dimensional form \cite{MR754925} of the Halpern--L\"{a}uchli Theorem \cite{MR200172}.
+Theorem \ref{thm:para_Silver} can be extended to countable sequences of perfect sets using Laver's infinite-dimensional form \cite{MR754925} of the Halpern--L\"{a}uchli Theorem \cite{MR200172}.
 Laver used this to show that selective ultrafilters are preserved by forcing with arbitrarily long countable support products, or ``side-by-side'', Sacks forcing.
 The corresponding facts for finite products of perfects sets and Sacks forcing were proven earlier by Pincus and Halpern \cite{MR626489}.
-Zheng \cite{MR3717938} and Kawach \cite{MR4247793} have proved parametrizations by sequences of perfect sets for the Ramsey spaces $\FIN$, $\FIN_k$, and $\FIN_{\pm k}$, and Zheng also showed the corresponding ultrafilter preservation result in her setting.
-We ask if such a preservation result is possible in ours:
+Zheng \cite{MR3717938} and Kawach \cite{MR4247793} have shown that $\mathrm{FIN}$, $\mathrm{FIN}_k$, and $\mathrm{FIN}_{\pm k}$ can each be parametrized by countable sequences of perfect sets, and Zheng also established the corresponding ultrafilter preservation result for $\mathrm{FIN}$.
+We ask if such a preservation result is possible in our setting: